rdmolony/backup-and-restore-a-github-org/README.md

-# GitHub Organization Migration Tools
+# GitHub Organization Migration Tool

-A collection of bash scripts to backup and migrate entire GitHub organizations, including repositories, issues, comments, and pull requests.
+I needed to copy all of my repos, issues & PRs from one organisation to another, so I got Claude to create a `Python` library to do this for me using the `GitHub` API.

 > [!CAUTION]
 > This has been written by `Claude` with minimal supervision by me

 ## Features